Emperor Yingzong of Ming: Regency of Grand Empress Dowager Zhang

-Emperor Yingzong's ascension to the throne was in accordance with the rules, as he was the eldest son of the deceased emperor and the officially designated heir to the throne.
+Emperor Yingzong's ascension to the throne was in accordance with the rules of the Ming dynasty, as he was the eldest son of the deceased emperor.
 However, the laws established by the founder of the dynasty, the Hongwu Emperor, enshrined a system of government in which a strong and decisive monarch was expected to make decisions independently, with the advice of ministers.
 This system did not account for the scenario of a child ruler, leaving no provisions or precedents for how to handle the situation.
-At court, the most respected and highest-ranking individual was Grand Empress Dowager Zhang, who effectively, though not formally, became the regent.
+At court, the most respected and highest-ranking individual was Grand Empress Dowager Zhang, who effectively became the regent.
 Empress Dowager Sun was also occasionally consulted, but she held a lower status than her mother-in-law.

 Lady Zhang was the leader of the council, which consisted of the three grand secretaries and three eunuchs.
-The grand secretaries, known as the "Three Yangs", had been in their positions for many years, with Yang Pu serving as grand secretary since 1424 and the other two since 1402.
+The Three Yangs had served as grand secretaries for many years, with Yang Pu serving since 1424 and the other two since 1402.
 They were highly skilled, influential, and respected.
 The eunuchs, Wang Jin, Fan Hong, and Jin Ying, were in charge of the Directorate of Ceremonial, the most powerful office in the Imperial Palace.
 They had all held their positions under the previous reign.
 The Grand Empress Dowager acted as a mediator between the grand secretaries and the head eunuchs.
-The emperor's exclusion from decision-making was considered illegal, but it allowed for the successful rule of experienced statesmen, particularly the Three Yangs.
+The Emperor's exclusion from decision-making was considered illegal, but it allowed for the successful rule of experienced statesmen, particularly the Three Yangs.
 This period of political stability was later seen as a golden age by future generations.

 Wang Zhen served as the teacher, tutor, and confidant of the Emperor.
 He was from the northern Chinese province of Shanxi, like Lady Zhang, and was significantly younger than the other members of the Imperial Council, being in his thirties.
 It soon became clear that the Emperor had full confidence in him, which led to a rise in his influence and compelled the grand secretaries to take his views into account.
 Lady Zhang viewed Wang Zhen's influence on the Emperor as dangerous and attempted to restrict him, even going so far as to order him to commit suicide in 1437.
 However, the Emperor, with the support of some officials, managed to prevent the order from being carried out.

 The political landscape underwent significant changes in the early 1440s.
-In 1440, Yang Rong, a prominent figure, died at the age of sixty-nine.
-On 8 June 1442, the Emperor married Lady Qian, and on 18 November 1442, just a few days before his fifteenth birthday, he assumed control of the government.
+In 1440, Grand Secretary Yang Rong died at the age of sixty-nine.
+On 8 June 1442, the Emperor married Lady Qian, and on 18 November 1442, just eleven days before his fifteenth birthday, he assumed control of the government.
 Two days later, Grand Empress Dowager Zhang died.